 Autumn Budget 2025 Tax Rises Loom

-Welfare U-turns fuel pressure for new Autumn Budget 2025 tax rises
+Welfare U-turns fuel pressure for Autumn Budget 2025 tax rises

-After reversing planned disability and pensioner benefit cuts worth an estimated £4.25 billion, Reeves faces a narrowed fiscal margin of just £9.9 billion.
-Both the Institute for Fiscal Studies and the Treasury warn that unless economic indicators improve, further tax rises in Autumn 2025 seem inevitable.
+After reversing planned disability and pensioner benefit cuts earlier this year, which mainstream sources estimate to be worth an estimated £5 billion, Reeves is now working with an estimated narrowed fiscal margin.
+Both the Institute for Fiscal Studies and the Treasury warn that, unless economic indicators improve, further tax rises in the Autumn 2025 are likely to be inevitable.

 Freeze on income tax thresholds – hidden tax rises